 WHEREAS, Hawaii’s Circuit Judge Steve Alm started the Hawaii Opportunity Probation with Enforcement (HOPE) program in 2004 in an effort to reduce drug use and crime among those probationers most at risk to commit violations; and

 WHEREAS, community supervision programs are a crucial area within the American criminal justice system; and

-Whereas, the American Legislative Exchange Council (ALEC) is committed to developing effective criminal justice policies that create safe communities for citizens as well as strong state budgets; and
+WHEREAS, the [Insert State Here] is committed to developing effective criminal justice policies that create safe communities for citizens as well as strong state budgets; and

-Therefore Be It Resolved that ALEC supports the HOPE program and its success, and recommends that actions be taken which will replicate its remarkable results in other jurisdictions.
+THEREFORE BE IT RESOLVED that [Insert State Here] supports the HOPE program and its success, and recommends that actions be taken which will replicate its remarkable results in other jurisdictions.

-Approved by ALEC Board of Directors on September 20, 2010.
+Approved by the ALEC Board of Directors, September 20, 2010.